gggeek/db-3v4l/doc/FAQ.md

   build the stack, you might thus get a different minor version, eg. mysql 8.0.14 or mysql 8.0.19.
   The best way to know the exact version of the installed databases is to run the command `./bin/dbconsole instance:list`

-- Q: can I pick the exact minor versions of the installed databases?
+- Q: I dont't like that!
+Can I pick the exact minor versions of the installed databases?
 A: Yes, this is possible.
   In order to specify a specific version for, say, mysql 8.0, you will have to edit the file `docker/.env.local` and add the line `MYSQL_8_0_VERSION=8.0.18`.
   If you had already built the stack before making this change, you will need to rebuild it.